-Join us for Balloons Over Bend Children’s Festival, a full weekend of balloon launches, night glows and balloon-filled skies that kicks off on Friday, July 26th with fun and games at the Children’s Festival.
+Join us for the 2019 Balloons Over Bend, July 26-28th, for a full weekend of balloon launches, night glows and balloon-filled skies, with family-friendly activities kicking off on Friday, July 26th at the Children’s Festival.

-Rise and shine to witness hot air balloons float across the backdrop of a breathtaking Central Oregon sunrise for a larger than life spectacle the whole family will remember.
+Rise and shine on Friday, Saturday and Sunday mornings to witness hot air balloons lift off from RE Jewell Elementary School and float across the backdrop of a breathtaking Central Oregon sunrise for a larger than life spectacle the whole family will remember.

 Balloon Ride FAQs